gbrayut/cloud-examples/k8s-burstable-workload/README.md

 system-cluster-critical   2000000000   false            3h22m
 system-node-critical      2000001000   false            3h22
 ```
-## Example of using floating capacity
+### Example of using floating capacity
+Once the floating capacity is in place, you can watch during a deployment to see how new pods are scheduled:
 ```bash
 $ kubectl get pods -n overprovisioning -w
 # This shows two low priority pods running (created 10 seconds ago), ready to be evicted if a higher priority workload is admitted to the cluster